DHTMLX/gantt-docs/data/api/gantt_exporttopdf.md

 @params:

-* export		object		an object with export settings (see the details)
+* export		object		optional, an object with export settings (see the details)

 @example: